-The council accounts for its software as intangible assets, to the extent that the software is not an integral part of a particular it system and accounted for as part of the hardware item of property, plant and equipment.
+The council accounts for its software as intangible assets, to the extent that the software is not an integral part of a particular information and communications technology system and accounted for as part of the hardware item of property, plant and equipment.
 Software development costs are recognised as part of the hardware item of property, plant and equipment.
 The intangible assets include both purchased licenses and internally generated software.